gatien-lamulle/KanbanSynch_server/readme.md

 A simple Kanban app with login and posiblities to guest user in your kanban.

-This is the server part make with [Deno](https://deno.land/) and PostgreSQL for Database.
+This is the server part make with [Deno](https://deno.land/), PostgreSQL for Database and GraphQL API.

-The client part make with AngularJS is [Here]()
+The client part make with [Angular](https://angular.io/) is [Here](https://github.com/gatien-lamulle/KanbanSynch_Client)

 ## To run locally